-So what exactly is AirPlay 2, what will it be able to do and what products will you be able to use it with?
-Allow us to explain all.
+AirPlay is Apple's Wi-Fi audio streaming tech.
+Apple first talked about the still-forthcoming second version - called AirPlay 2 - last summer.
+But what exactly is AirPlay 2, what will it be able to do and what products will you be able to use it with?
+We'll explain all right here.

 What is Apple AirPlay 2?

 Apple AirPlay 2 is the latest version of the AirPlay protocol.
 AirPlay was first introduced in September 2010, having previously been called AirTunes and available only for audio streaming.

 The original AirPlay found its way onto iOS devices in November 2010, so it's getting on a bit.
 There hasn't been universal device support because of the success and quality of Bluetooth audio as well as the cost to device manufacturers to implement AirPlay in their devices.

 The basic premise of AirPlay and AirPlay 2 is a system comprising a sender and a receiver.
 The sender is something like your MacBook or iPhone, and the receiver is an Apple TV or third-party speaker.
 All devices need to be connected to the same Wi-Fi network.

 AirPlay 2 will introduce some features to the iPhone and iPad, such as controlling multiple speakers, that up until now you were only able to do on the MacBook - Apple has said this will come to the HomePod later in 2018 via a software update.

 AirPlay 2 is part of iOS 11 and will roll out as part of a future update.
 That means all recent iPhone and iPad devices will work.
 The full list is as follows:

 - iPhone 7